abpframework/abp/docs/en/Modules/cms-kit/Blog-System.md

 # Blog System

-CMS kit provides a **Blog** system to to add Blogs & Posts to public website.
-This section describes the details of the Blog system.
+CMS kit provides a **blog** system to add blogs & posts to a public website.
+This section describes the details of the blog system.

 ## Feature